The Sexiest Female Cosplayers At Dragon Con 2018 To Follow On Instagram

 Dragon Con 2018 is just around the corner, running from August 30 through September 3.
-While there will be many amazing stars in attendance including John Barrowman, Peter Capaldi, Gina Torres, and Jennifer Morrison, one of the biggest attractions is all of the amazing cosplaying that will be taking place.
-Everyone from seasoned professionals with sponsors to hobbyists who only get in character a few times each year will be on hand.
+While there will be many amazing stars in attendance, including John Barrowman, Peter Capaldi, Gina Torres, and Jennifer Morrison, one of the biggest attractions is all of the amazing cosplaying that will be taking place.
+Everyone from seasoned professionals with sponsors, to hobbyists who only get in character a few times each year will be on hand.
 In order to get the most out of attending Dragon Con, or to keep up with all the action if you can’t be there in person, there are a few Instagram feeds to follow to stay in the loop.

 The feeds that will be featured are of some of the sexiest female cosplayers appearing at Dragon Con 2018.
-They each have their own style, but the thing they share is a passion for cosplay, and looking fantastic when they do it!
+They each have their own style, but the thing they share is a passion for cosplay, and looking fantastic when they do it.
 Sarah Peavy is one of the best and undeniably sexiest cosplayers to ever grace a Dragon Con.
-She is a professional vocalist for Princess Cruise Lines who also models on the side.
+She is a professional vocalist for Princess Cruise Lines, and she also models on the side.
 Her Green Arrow gender-swap cosplay was all the rage in 2017, and although there is no hint at what this year will hold, the odds are it will be epic.

 “I’m not bad…I’m just drawn that way…”- Jessica Rabbit * Happy Halloween everyone! ???? * * * * * * * #halloween #bombshell #imnotbadimjustdrawnthatway #jessicarabbit #whoframedrogerrabbit #happyhalloween #cartoon #cosplay #costume #instaglam #instafit #legs #pink #sequins #piano #singer #cruiselife #shiplife #model